 Frequently asked questions

-Residents can take excess waste to the Council operated Waste transfer Station at Salamander Bay or the privately owned waste facility at Newline Road, Raymond Terrace.
-Find out the Waste transfer Station at Salamander Bay operating hours, fees and what types of waste are accepted.
+Residents can take excess waste to the Council operated Waste Transfer Station at Salamander Bay or the privately owned waste facility at Newline Road, Raymond Terrace.
+Find out about the Waste Transfer Station operating hours, fees and what types of waste are accepted.

-Alternatively, you can utilise your kerbside collections by calling 1300 734 470.
+Alternately, you can use your 2 kerbside collections per financial year by calling 1300 734 470.

 EPA decision on mixed organic waste

 In October 2018, the NSW Environment Protection Authority (EPA) announced that mixed organic waste could no longer be used due to potential environmental concerns.